Program Categories

 Rebel Science Camp is a standards-based outreach program organized by the Office of the Dean of the College of Sciences at UNLV.
 The program is designed to reach fifth grade students from Title I schools in Clark County School District early on in their academic careers.
 Rebel Science Camp presents students with real-world applications as to how science impacts their daily lives, enhances their literacy in STEM fields (science, technology, engineering, mathematics), and encourages them to attain a postsecondary education.

 Are you ready to explore the science and nature around you?
-This week-long camp engages elementary students entering grades 3 to 5 in hands-on science and engineering activities that investigate the world around them.
-Students will learn about (and taste) the power of the sun, explore the desert ecosystem, measure climate change effects, observe human impacts, identify emerging scientific problems, and use the engineering design process to develop solutions to environmental issues and everyday problems.
-Requirements: have curious mind, fun spirit, and sense of adventure!
+Do you want to design solutions to solve problems?
+Would you like to learn how science can help you become a better athlete?
+This week-long camp engages elementary students entering grades 3-5 in hands-on activities that investigate the world around them.
+Students will learn about (and taste) the power of the Sun, explore the desert ecosystem, measure climate change effects, test their strength, learn how scientists and engineers use technology to measure sports performance, and use the engineering design process to develop solutions to environmental issues and everyday problems.
+Requirements: curious mind, fun spirit, and sense of adventure!

 For more information, email alison.sloat@unlv.edu.